The first game of next month sees Forest Green Rovers make the trip to Cambridge United on Saturday, September 7.

 The pickup points available are:

-Travel will be on sale until Monday, October 1st, at 10am.
+Coach travel will be on sale until Friday, September 6, at 1pm.

 From the South - M11 to Junction 14, then turn east along the A14 dual carriageway: